 I – Investigate with Interest and Care

 Once we have recognized and allowed what is arising, we can deepen our attention through investigation.
 Calling on your natural curiosity and desire to know the truth, you might ask yourself “What most wants attention?”
 “How am I experiencing this in my body?”
 “What am I believing?”
 “What does this vulnerable place want from me?”
 “What does it most need?”
 Whatever the inquiry, try to step away from conceptualizing and focus your attention to the felt-sense in the body.
-Try to approach your investigation from a non-judgmental and kind way, which helps to create a sense of safety, making it possible to honestly connect with our hurts, fears and shame.
+Try to approach your investigation in a non-judgmental and kind way, which helps to create a sense of safety, making it possible to honestly connect with our hurts, fears, and shame.

 N – Nourish with Self Compassion

 This step expresses the result.
 Experiencing the liberating realization of your natural awareness, which arises spontaneously on its own.